-▶ It is advisable to stop pedalling briefly when changing gears.
+It is advisable to stop pedalling briefly when changing gears.
 This makes it easier to switch gears and reduces wear on the drivetrain.

-6.16.1 Using the derailleur gears
+6.14.1 Selecting gears

 The speed and range can be increased while applying the same force if you select the right gear.
 Use the derailleur gears.